-The fifth level of Ta'wīl: the general and broad meaning of the verse works on the words and expressions of the verse, is the third level of Ta'wīl.
+The fifth level of Ta'wīl: the general and broad meaning of the verse

+Presenting a general and broad meaning of the verse, which is obtained after doing a series of works on the words and expressions of the verse, is the third level of Ta'wīl.
 It should be said that the definition of Ayatollah Ma'refat (RA) refers to this level.
 In this level, which is a lower level of Ta'wīl, scholars, commentators, and Islamic jurists can provide interpretation for the verses of the Qur'an by observing certain criteria.